mregpala/sql-challenge/README.md

 ## Optional
 Utilize SQL Alchemy within a Jupyter notebook to import employee salary information from Postgres into a Pandas dataframe.
 Analyze data for validity.
 There is speculation that the salary data is suspect.
 The jupyter notebook will be saved in the EmployeeSQL folder and named **EmployeeJobAnalysis.ipynb**.
 The analysis results will be included in the jupyter notebook.

+Utilized the custom view salanalysis_vw to pull data into data frame.